N1c-C/EamStcn/README.md

 EfficientNets pre-trained on the [**ImageNet**](https://www.image-net.org/) dataset were trained in two phases
 * Phase 1: Still images and random affine transforms are used to create faux video sequences of three frames with a single object
-* Phase 2: The _YouTube2018_ training dataset was used.
-Three temporally ordered frames with augmentations formed the training sample.
-The gap between frames gradually increased from five to twenty-five before reducing back to five.
-A maximum of two objects was randomly selected from any given sequence in the dataset
+* Phase 2: The _YouTube2018_ training dataset is used.
+Three temporally ordered frames with augmentations form a training sample.
+The gap between frames gradually increases from five to twenty-five before reducing back to five.
+A maximum of two objects is randomly selected from a given sequence

+### Training Duration
+* Approx 60 hours per phase on an Nvidia T4
+* Approx 40 hours per phase on an Nvidia A100
 <br/>

 # J&F Accuracy and Segmentation Results